-On my Android phone, I set SAFE Browser as my default browser, and all the parental control features worked very well.
-Any harmful websites I tried were blocked, and a notification counted down how much internet time I had remaining in the day.
+On my Android phone, all the parental control features worked very well.
+Any harmful websites I tried accessing were blocked, and a notification counted down how much internet time I had remaining in the day.
 I tried to access websites with porn, violence, and even cult propaganda, and I was blocked from accessing all of them.
 This was a great result, but I like how Norton Family lets your kids send your phone a notification asking permission if they want to access a blocked site.

 The content filters cover the majority of websites that could be considered harmful, but they’re pretty basic.
 Other antivirus programs allow for much more granular restriction of content — for example, Norton offers a whopping 47 categories.
 However, I liked how easy it was to whitelist specific sites if I wanted to allow them, and to block sites that the content filters hadn’t picked up.

-There is also an extra App Control feature (not available for iOS) that allows parents to restrict or block access to particular apps.
+There is also an App Control feature (not available for iOS) that allows parents to restrict or block access to particular apps.
 With App Control, you can view all the apps installed on your child’s device and decide whether each one should be fully allowed, time limited, or blocked entirely.
 This is a particularly handy feature if you want to restrict the amount of time your kids spend on social media, or if you don’t want them to have access at all.
 And you can choose what restrictions to place on each new app your kid installs.

-One important thing to note: F-Secure requires a device administrator permission in order to enable parental controls on an Android device.
+Unfortunately, F-Secure requires device administrator permissions for parental controls on Android.
 This means that F-Secure can delete the data from a device without warning, change the lock screen, and set rules for passwords.
 It’s understandable that for an app to block websites and place time restrictions on other applications, it would require extensive access to your phone.
 However, it’s important to be aware of this, especially if you’re privacy-oriented.